 This is a letter written by Belle, then age 11, to her older sister Inga.
-At the time of this letter, Inga is 26 years old and a couple of months pregnant with Mae.
+At the time of this letter, Inga is 26 years old and a couple of months pregnant with her first child Mae.
 Her husband Jim will be 17 years of age on February 5.
-They have been married since the Fall of 1890 and living at Sheldon on the ranch with Jim's parents.
+They have been married (or at least together) since the fall of 1890 and living at Sheldon on the ranch with Jim's parents.
+People mentioned in the letter are her sister Hattie, age 15, her uncle Ole Saervold and her brother Martin who would have been 23 at the time she wrote the letter.